WeblateOrg/weblate/docs/admin/projects.rst

 Suggestion voting
 +++++++++++++++++

-Turns on votecasting for suggestions, see :ref:`voting`.
+Turns on vote casting for suggestions, see :ref:`voting`.

 .. _component-suggestion_autoaccept: